sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Union Advanced
 ----------------------------------------
-Below is a sample workflow which contains the Union Advanced processor in Fire Insights.
+Below is a sample workflow which contains the Union Advanced processor in Sparkflows.
 It demonstrates the usage of the Union Advanced node to combine multiple datasets (Employee and Position) into a single consolidated table by stacking all incoming records sequentially without performing any join operations.

 It does the following processing of data: